 Approved by Advisor 15 hours

-Elective 9 hours
+Elective

-Professional Education 6 hours
+Professional Education

-Minimum Total Program 30 hours
+Minimum Total Program

-\SPLASH training will not be counted for the MAEd in Special Education nor for the certifications or endorsements in LBD and MSD, but it may be counted toward Rank I/II if approved as an elective by the advisor.
+SPLASH training will not be counted for the MAEd in Special Education nor for the certifications or endorsements in LBD and MSD, but it may be counted toward Rank I/II if approved as an elective by the advisor.
 In-service training programs offered by the Kentucky Department of Education may not be counted for a degree, certification, or rank program.